-UPDATE: This show first aired on Brighton’s Radio Reverb on Sunday 27 May 2018.
-To listen to it, you can catch up on iTunes or Podomatic.
+This show first aired on Brighton’s Radio Reverb on Sunday 27 May 2018.
+Click on the logo below to listen:

 “If you take fermentation away from brewing then it’s just a cooking process; you’re a chef.
 But a brewer is more than a chef.”
 (John Keeling, January 2018)

 It’s not often that you meet a legend of brewing .
 In fact, at a time when a person’s status in the industry is quickly made and even more hastily lost through ratings on Untapped, or the bitterness of Twitter, there aren’t many true legends left.
 But John Keeling, former Head Brewer at Fuller’s is most definitely one of them.
 Having spent a lifetime in the British brewing industry, he is uniquely placed to give an insight into how things have changed for brewing and brewers, and what the future might hold.

 “The craft beer revolution has put the brewer back to being the most important thing in the brewery, no longer the dogsbody, and they decide what beers and what flavours we’re going to work with because they understand it far more than anybody else.”
 (John Keeling, January 2018)

 Earlier this year, Emma was lucky enough to share a pint or two with him up at the Griffin Brewery in Chiswick.
 He was very generous with his time, and the wide-ranging discussion forms the backbone to this month’s show.
 John is optimistic about the future.
 He may be retiring from Fuller’s but he will not be lost to the beer world any time soon.
 In fact, he’s hoping the London Brewers’ Alliance Craft Beer Festival (taking place on Saturday 23 June) will showcase London’s brewing to a new audience.